Projective simulation with generalization: Results

-The paper is structured as follows: Section \ref{sec:thePSmodel} begins, for completeness, with a short description of the PS model.
-Section \ref{sec:generaliztion_machanism} presents the proposed generalization mechanism, examines its performance in a simple case and illustrates how it gives rise to a meaningful generalization, as defined above.
-In Section \ref{sec:necessity_of_generalization} we study the central scenario of this paper, in which generalization is an absolute condition for learning.
-After describing the scenario and showing that the PS agent can cope with it (Section \ref{secsec:simple_example}), we analyze its performance analytically (Section \ref{secsec:analytical_analysis}).
-Last, in Section \ref{sec:K_categories} we study this scenario for arbitrary number of categories, and observe that the more there is to categorize the more beneficial is the proposed mechanism.
-Section \ref{sec:conclusion} concludes the paper.
+The remainder of this paper is structured as follows.
+We first begin, for completeness, with a description of the PS model and a formal comparison of the PS model to standard RL techniques.
+We then present the proposed generalization mechanism, examine its performance in a simple case and illustrate how it gives rise to a meaningful generalization, as defined above.
+Next, we study the central scenario of this paper, in which generalization is an absolute condition for learning.
+After describing the scenario and showing that the PS agent can cope with it, we analyze its performance analytically.
+Finally, we study this scenario for an arbitrary number of categories, and observe that the more there is to categorize the more beneficial is the proposed mechanism.

-\section{The PS model}
+\subsection{The PS model}

-In what follows we shortly summarize the basic principles of the PS model, for more detailed descriptions we refer the reader to references \cite{briegel2012projective,mautner2013projective}.
+In what follows we shortly summarize the basic principles of the PS model, for more detailed descriptions we refer the reader to Refs.~\cite{briegel2012projective,mautner2013projective,melnikov2014projective,makmal2016meta}.

-The central component of the PS agent is the so-called clip network, which can, abstractly, be represented as a directed graph, where each node is a clip, and directed edges represent allowed transitions, as depicted in Fig.~\ref{fig:PSnetwork}.
-Whenever the PS agent perceives an input, the corresponding percept clip is excited (e.g.\ $Clip~1$ in Fig.~\ref{fig:PSnetwork}).
-This excitation marks the beginning of a random walk between the clips until an action clip is hit (e.g.\ $Clip~6$ in Fig.~\ref{fig:PSnetwork}), and the corresponding action is performed.
+The central component of the PS agent is the so-called clip network, which can, abstractly, be represented as a directed graph, where each node is a clip, and directed edges represent allowed transitions, as depicted in Fig.~\ref{fig:Fig1}.
+Whenever the PS agent perceives an input, the corresponding percept clip is excited (e.g.\ Clip~1 in Fig.~\ref{fig:Fig1}).
+This excitation marks the beginning of a random walk between the clips until an action clip is hit (e.g.\ Clip~6 in Fig.~\ref{fig:Fig1}), and the corresponding action is performed.
 The random walk is carried out according to time-dependent probabilities $p_{ij}$ to hop from one node to another.

 Formally, \emph{percept} clips are defined as $K$-tuples $s=(s_1,s_2,...,s_K) \in {\cal S} \equiv {\cal S}_1 \times {\cal S}_2 \times ... \times {\cal S}_K,s_i \in \{1,...,|{\cal S}_i|\}$, where $|{\cal S}| = |{\cal S}_1| \cdots |{\cal S}_K|$ is the number of possible percepts.
 Each dimension may account for a different type of perceptual input such as audio, visual, or sensational, where the exact specification (number of dimensions $K$ and the perceptual type of each dimension) and resolution (the size $|{\cal S}_i|$ of each dimension) depend on the physical realization of the agent.
 In what follows, we regard each of the $K$ dimensions as a different category. \emph{Action} clips are similarly given as $M$-tuples: $a=(a_1,a_2,...,a_M) \in {\cal A} \equiv {\cal A}_1 \times {\cal A}_2 \times ... \times {\cal A}_M,a_i \in \{1,...,|{\cal A}_i|\}$, where $|{\cal A}| = |{\cal A}_1| \cdots |{\cal A}_M|$ is the number of possible actions.
 Once again, each of the $M$ dimensions provides a different aspect of an action, e.g.\ walking, jumping, picking-up, etc. Here, however, we restrict our analysis to the case of $M=1$ and varying $|{\cal A}_1|$.